-- (1) a) An individual education plan shall be drawn up between BI Norwegian Business School and students admitted for studies giving 60 credits or more, in accordance to the Act relating to Universities and University Colleges section 4-2.
-An individual education plan must contain provisions concerning the school's responsibilities and obligations to the student, and the student's responsibilities and obligations to the school and fellow students. - b) The individual education plan shall be drawn up in a way that will allow the student to complete his/her planned course of study within the nominal time as either a full-time or a part-time student.
-The individual education plan will usually equal the nominated progress of study for the relevant programme description. - c) The individual education plan can be altered upon agreement between the student and BI Norwegian Business School. - d) For students in the bachelor programmes it will generally be possible to switch Bachelor course after the first year.
-The individual education plan must be adjusted to comply with the programme description for the new Bachelor programme and the student must be prepared to take additional courses if so required. - (2) a) Any specific progress requirements will be written into each student's contract of study. - b) Students who do not comply with the required progress of study according to their contract will not be permitted to continue into their next study year.
+a) An individual education plan shall be drawn up between BI Norwegian Business School and students admitted for studies giving 60 credits or more, in accordance to the Act relating to Universities and University Colleges section 4-2.

+An individual education plan must contain provisions concerning the school's responsibilities and obligations to the student, and the student's responsibilities and obligations to the school and fellow students.

+b) The individual education plan shall be drawn up in a way that will allow the student to complete his/her planned course of study within the nominal time as either a full-time or a part-time student.
+The individual education plan will usually equal the nominated progress of study for the relevant programme description.

+c) The individual education plan can be altered upon agreement between the student and BI Norwegian Business School.

+d) For students in the bachelor programmes it will be possible to apply for admission to a different Bachelor programme after the first year.
+The individual education plan must be adjusted to comply with the programme description for the new Bachelor programme and the student must be prepared to take additional courses if so required.

+a) Any specific progress requirements will be written into each student's contract of study. b) Students who do not comply with the required progress of study according to their contract will not be permitted to continue into their next study year.
 The student will be offered one year's break (progression leave) in their ordinary individual education plan in order to catch up with the missing examinations.
 The student will not be charged tuition fees for this period.
-If the progression requirement is not complied with after the break in the ordinary education plan, the student will be dismissed from BI Norwegian Business School. - c) For PhD students, separate regulations apply. - d) It is not possible, as a general rule, to accelerate the nominated progression outlined in the students' individual education plan.
+If the progression requirement is not complied with after the break in the ordinary education plan, the student will be dismissed from BI Norwegian Business School.

+c) For PhD students, separate regulations apply.

+d) It is not possible, as a general rule, to accelerate the nominated progression outlined in the students' individual education plan.
 In special cases a student may apply to complete the study in a shorter time period than specified.
 The student must be able to document sufficient knowledge and skills in all his/her courses within the programme description that corresponds to the student's current level.
 It is the responsibility of the Associate Dean to decide whether the student will be permitted to accelerate the stipulated study progression.

-Section 3-5 Withdrawal, interruption of studies and leave of absence withdrawals/deregistration in other subjects are stated in the contract, unless other information is provided.
+Section 3-5 Withdrawal, interruption of studies and leave of absence

+(1) Should a student wish to withdraw from a study or programme midway, such withdrawal must take place within the deadlines stipulated in the contract.
+Deadlines for withdrawals / deregistrations in other subjects are stated in the contract, unless other information is provided.
 Withdrawals must be made in writing to your place of study within the deadlines specified in the contract, and shall be confirmed in writing by BI Norwegian Business School.
 The student will then be registered as having left, and be free of any payment commitments, unless otherwise specified in the contract.
 It is the student's responsibility to document that withdrawal took place within the given deadline.